Monetra/monetra_magento2/README.md

 - **New Order Status**: The default status that will be assigned to newly placed orders.

-- **Monetra Host**: Hostname (FQDN) for the Monetra server that your Magento instance will be sending transactions to.
+- **Monetra Host**: Hostname (FQDN) of the Monetra server that your Magento instance will be sending transactions to.

 - **Monetra Port**: Port number on the Monetra server that transactions will be sent to.
 Usually this will be 8665.